HITTING ZERO: A LEGACY

 Hitting Zero: A legacy is a documentary showcasing just how competitive a sport cheerleading is, how thriving and ever-growing the Australian cheer community is, and lays down just what it takes for a team to be competing at the highest level.

-In this 7 part series, we'll take you behind the scenes as SCC Legacy prepares to fight for a flawless routine with zero deductions.
+We'll take you behind the scenes as SCC Legacy prepares to fight for a flawless routine with zero deductions.
 You'll see them fail, and get back up again.
 You'll see sweat, some tears and a hell of a lot of fight.
 But you'll also get to know the people who make up SCC Legacy.
 Who they are, what they're like outside of training and why they do this.

 Josephine Croft - Director/Producer/Creator